Museum of Contemporary Art Toronto Canada: History

-The Museum of Contemporary Canadian Art, located in a re-purposed textile factory.
-Junction Triangle saw a number of factories move from the area in the 1990s.
+The Museum of Contemporary Canadian Art's former location in a repurposed textile factory on Queen Street West.

 The museum, originally known as the Museum of Contemporary Canadian Art (MOCCA), was founded from the former Art Gallery of North York in 1999.
 In 2005, MOCCA relocated to a repurposed textile factory in the West Queen West Art + Design District in downtown Toronto.
 The City of Toronto government funded the half-million-dollar renovation of the building.

 In 2015, with its building about to be demolished and replaced by condominiums, MOCCA hosted an interactive exhibit by Dean Baldwin entitled Queen West Yacht Club.
 At its former location on Queen West, the museum functioned as a hub for creative exchange and played a critical role in shaping the city's contemporary art scene.
 Through a commitment to collaborative partnerships with leading like-minded artists, organizations, institutions, and festivals from Toronto and further afield, MOCCA connected the city to a national and global network of peers.

 MOCCA featured the work of over 1,100 Canadian and other international artists, hosted 200+ exhibitions, and welcomed 40,000 annual visitors.
 As the lease on Queen West wound down, the need to move provided an opportunity to seek a larger space that could accommodate the museum's ever-growing aspirations and significance.

 In 2016, the museum changed its name to the Museum of Contemporary Art Toronto Canada (MOCA).
 In September 2018, MOCA moved into a 55,000 square foot facility in a renovated former factory in the Lower Junction district.
 The museum received funding from the Canada Cultural Spaces Fund.

 The museum is affiliated with the Canadian Museums Association, the Ontario Museum Association, and the Ontario Association of Art Galleries.